dfds/dafda/docs/docs/consumer.md

 ```

 !!! note "Multiple consumers"
-    It is possible to add multiple consumers (with different configuration) using the `AddConsumer()` extension method.
+    It is possible to add multiple consumers (with different configuration) using the `AddConsumer()` extension method, which
+    might be helpful when consuming from different topic with a different `auto.offset.reset`.

 ### Create a message class